-Materials Advantages Disadvantages Electrodeposition The material used to build a reef with electrodeposition would weigh substantially less than most other reef materials (e.g., concrete) and would presumably cut down on transportation costs.
+Electrodeposition The material used to build a reef with electrodeposition would weigh substantially less than most other reef materials (e.g., concrete) and would presumably cut down on transportation costs.
 Electrodeposited reefs can be repaired in situ if they are damaged, this would not be possible with most modular reef materials.
 Its versatility enables you to create underwater structures of any size and shape.
-Be un ree Th ele because of its mostly experimental use it is unknown how stable the reefs would be nder adverse sea conditions or what its longevity would be as a viable artificial eef.
+Because of its mostly experimental use it is unknown how stable the reefs would be under adverse sea conditions or what its longevity would be as a viable artificial reef.
 The need for an electrical source requires that a platform be at the reef site and the electrical equipment must be checked frequently.
 Recycled inert materials Research and development of new products from recycled materials (not limited demolition waste), allows a wide choice.
 The use of recycled material can reduce costs for artificial reef construction.
-In ve So set Po n all cases it is intended to use recycled materials their inert nature must be erified, and it is often not feasible. ome recycled materials, while being inert, have proved to be inadequate for fixing essile organisms (e.g., tires, some plastics). ossible high cost of packaging and decontamination.
+In all cases it is intended to use recycled materials their inert nature must be verified, and it is often not feasible.
+Some recycled materials, while being inert, have proved to be inadequate for fixing sessile organisms (e.g., tires, some plastics).
+Possible high cost of packaging and decontamination.
 Artificial materials Vehicle tires Vehicle tires are lightweight and easy to handle, particularly when un-ballasted.
 Vehicle tires may be readily available in large quantities.
 Vehicle tires may be acquired free or at low costs.
 Tires will last indefinitely in the marine environment; this might be considered a benefit in the context of the material being durable.
 Tires used as artificial reefs can be effective in attracting fish.
-Ti wa vie If ind Du en no Pr an as Ti - Sin As las int co us ren Ti in The recycling alternatives are available.
-Large scale deployment of tires at sea as a vaste disposal activity under the umbrella of artificial reef construction is no longer iewed by management and regulatory agencies as environmentally acceptable.
-If used, tires should be clean and free of petroleum or other environmentally acceptable, where the unbrella state of petroleum or other environmentally acceptable is ustances prior to deployment.
-The petroleum or other environmentally acceptable of move in response to currents or storm wave forces.
-The refore, they must be properly ballasted to assure that tire units do not move in response to currents or storm wave forces.
-The refore without heavy equipment.
-This may not make tires as cost effective so ther materials that can accomplish the same objective.
-The stable in order for fouling or epiphytic communities to attach to them.
-Sustaining that tires will last indefinitely in the marine environment, tire units will ast only as long as the connectors or binding material holding them together remain that (even when ballasted, multiple tire units that use steel reinforcement rods as a onnector will separate after several years due to corrosion of the rods).
-Each tire sed in multiple tire units must be ballasted.
-Once multiple tire units come apart, the emaining single tires will provide little or no habitat value.
+Tire recycling alternatives are available.
+Large scale deployment of tires at sea as a waste disposal activity under the umbrella of artificial reef construction is no longer viewed by management and regulatory agencies as environmentally acceptable.
+If used, tires should be clean and free of petroleum or other environmentally incompatible substances prior to deployment.
+Due to lightweight un-ballasted tires are unstable in open water marine environments.
+Therefore, they must be properly ballasted to assure that tire units do not move in response to currents or storm wave forces.
+Properly ballasted tire units are more expensive, bulky, heavy, difficult to handle and to transport without heavy equipment.
+This may not make tires as cost effective as other materials that can accomplish the same objective.
+Tires must be stable in order for fouling or epiphytic communities to attach to them.
+Single tires lay flat on the sea bottom and provide little or no habitat value for fish.
+Assuming that tires will last indefinitely in the marine environment, tire units will last only as long as the connectors or binding material holding them together remain intact (even when ballasted, multiple tire units that use steel reinforcement rods as a connector will separate after several years due to corrosion of the rods).
+Each tire used in multiple tire units must be ballasted.
+Once multiple tire units come apart, the remaining single tires will provide little or no habitat value.
+Tires will last indefinitely in the marine environment.
+This is considered a drawback in the context of tires being unstable in salt water.